Branduolinės sintezės keliai

 2.1 Overview of steps

-In low and medium mass stars (up to ~1.3–1.5 M) p–p circuit is the dominant pathway for hydrogen synthesis.
+In low and medium mass stars (approximately up to ~1.3–1.5 M) the p–p chain is the dominant hydrogen fusion pathway.
 It occurs through a series of reactions that convert four protons (hydrogen nuclei) into one helium-4 nucleus (4He), releasing positrons, neutrinos, and energy.
-Simplified overall reaction:
+The simplified overall reaction:

 1. p + p → 2H + e+ + νe